 State of Hawaii

-Your Committee on Transportation, to which was referred S.B.
-No. 666 entitled:
+Your Committee on Economic Development and Technology, to which was referred S.B.
+No. 778 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 666, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 666, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Technology that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 778 and recommends that it pass Second Reading and be referred to the Committee on Ways and Means.